uboat.net

 Cargo7243 tons of coal

-History Built as American Mercer Victory for US Maritime Commission, Washington DC, later laid up as part of the reserve fleet.
-1941 renamed Alcoa Rambler for Alcoa SS Co, New York.
+History Laid down as Waxhaw, completed in September 1919 as Mercer Victory for US Shipping Board (USSB), later laid up as part of the reserve fleet.
+1941 renamed Alcoa Rambler for Alcoa SS Co Inc, New York.

-The master, Ernest Henke, survived also the sinking of his previous ship, the Alcoa Partner, which had been sunk by U-66 (Zapp) on 26 Apr, 1942.
-His next ship, the Alcoa Prospector was also torpedoed, but was only damaged by a torpedo from the Japanese submarine I-27 in the Gulf of Oman on 5 Jul, 1943.
+The master Ernest Henke had survived the sinking of his previous ship, the Alcoa Partner, which had been sunk by U-66 (Zapp) on 26 April 1942.
+His next ship, the Alcoa Prospector was also torpedoed but was only damaged by a torpedo from the Japanese submarine I-27 in the Gulf of Oman on 5 July 1943.
 The ship was repaired and returned to service.

 If you can help us with any additional information on this vessel then please contact us.